TriNetCo/pax-imperia-web/README.md

 ## Technical Overview

-This project was built with technologies divided across 3 main categories (frontend, backend, and cloud platform):
+This project was built with technologies divided across 4 main categories (game library, frontend, backend, and cloud platform):

 <pre>
+Javascript (game library)
+  * Three.JS             - This is the WebGL Framework we're using to render 3D
+                           scenes in the browser

+Javascript (frontend)
+  * React                - This is the SPA framework we're using to build our web application so that state and game rendering components can be managed elegantly (work forced me).

+  * Create React App     - This is the React Framework flavor we're using to build our react app so we don't have to get our hands too dirty with js compilation pipelines.

 Golang (backend)
   * Gin                   - This is the GoLang web framework we're using for all HTTP endpoints